Bert1952/Vevor-Meteo-station-rf-protocol/README.md

 Word 9 HI word of average (need to be checked), may be 2 of 3 bits are used of this word.

-Word 10 LO word of average windspeed. the only relation i could find is by converting this number *100/85 gives km/h
+Word 10 LO word of average windspeed. ouput is km/h with decimal thus km/h *10

 Word 11 Gust windspeed.
-Relation to km/u  *73/100
+Relation to km/u  *62/100.
+Not clear which unit the gust is expressed, but comparing the result with windfinder gives a good result in km/h

 Word 12 Direction word bit 8: bit 2 of this word is setted.
 Other bits probably  batt stat etc